jacobtomlinson/dotfiles/README.md

 ### Scripted

-Coming soon!
-You will just need to checkout the repo and run `./install.sh` which will create all the symlinks for you.
+Just checkout the repo and run `./install.sh` which will create all the symlinks for you.
+Easy!

 ### Manual